MUSC Bulletin | College of Medicine

 College of Medicine | Course Descriptions

 MDCOR-701 and 702.
 Fundamentals of Patient Care (FPC) 1A and 1B.
-The course goals of Fundamentals of Patient Care (FPC) are: 1) prepare students for their third-year clinical clerkships with medical interviewing, oral, and written presentation skill development; 2) provide students early and meaningful patient contact; 3) increase students’ knowledge about behavioral sciences concepts relevant to medical practice; 4) develop and refine students’ knowledge and skills of medical informatics; 5) foster students’ acquisition of life-long, self-directed learning skills; 6) foster students’ professional and cross-cultural development as future clinicians; and 7) introduce students’ to issues related to the practice of medicine.
+The course goals of Fundamentals of Patient Care (FPC) are: 1) prepare students for their clinical clerkships with medical interviewing, physical diagnosis, and oral and written presentation skill development; 2) provide students early and meaningful patient contact; 3) increase students’ knowledge about behavioral sciences concepts relevant to medical practice; 4) foster students’ acquisition of life-long, self-directed learning skills; 6) foster students’ professional, interprofessional and cross-cultural development as future clinicians; and 7) introduce students’ to issues related to the practice of medicine.

 FPC is conceptually integrated across the Block segments and longitudinally runs throughout the year.
 Two sub-themes are explored 1) The Physician-Patient Interaction, and 2) Becoming a Physician.
-During the course, students participate in presentation, lectures, small group discussions and standardized patient interviews, small group exercises, experiences with simulation task trainers and mannequin simulators, and self-directed learning experiences.
-Prerequisite: enrollment in the M.D. degree program
+As part of becoming a physician, students participate in a structured Careers in Medicine curriculum designed to expose learners to a variety of specialties in medicine.
+During the course, students participate in presentations, lectures, small group discussions and standardized patient encounters, small group exercises, simulation-based education, and self-directed learning experiences.
+Prerequisite: enrollment in the M.D.degree program

 MDCOR-820-821.
 Homeostasis and Regulation (HR) - A and B. Homeostasis and Regulation (HR) explores the ways in which the human body maintains and protects itself including genetic, nervous system, and hormonal control mechanisms.
 Emphasis is on 1) how genetics creates cells and organs and ways they can go wrong, 2) how local neuronal control regulates blood flow and organ function with central nervous system overlay, 3) how the endocrine system regulates and modifies various function of the human body.
 Each is taught in and integrated fashion and is organized around body systems and processes.
 Topical aspects of HR are taught with close coordination to and conjunction with the structural and function theme, the Molecules and Energetics theme, and the Fundamentals of Patient Care themes.
 Prerequisite: enrollment in the M.D. degree program.